eric-himburg/Election_Analysis/README.md

   -Jefferson County had 10.5% of the vote with 38,855 voters -Denver County had 82.8% of the vote with 306,055 voters -Arapahoe County had 6.7% of the vote with 24,801 voters
+ - The county with the largest turnout was Denver

 ### The Candidates
 - The candidates were: